 It means that each student receives a Chromebook device to use for school work.
 Rather than checking out a device when needed, or instead of going to a lab to use computers, the devices are being assigned to each individual student.
 Grades PK-2 leave the devices at school, while grades 3-12 take the devices home each night.

 PK-6 students turn in their devices at the end of each school year.
 Grades 7-11 keep their devices over the summer and return with them in the fall.
 New students to the district receive their Chromebook from their school library when they begin classes.

 Does this mean everything is going electronic and all books and paper are going away?

 No, this does not mean that everything is going electronic.
 We’ll still have books, along with paper/pencil activities.
-Of course, as you would expect, each year we will see more and more resources become digital.
-Assigning a device to each student will help ensure that all students have access to the digital resources that are available.
+Of course, as you would expect, each year we will see more and more resources becoming digital.
+Assigning a device to each student helps ensure that all students have access to the digital resources that are available.

 My child already has their own laptop.
 Can they choose to use their own device instead?

 Yes, your family can choose to send your own personal laptop for your student, as personal devices have always been allowed at our schools.
 In fact, your student can also elect to take the school Chromebook AND also choose to bring their personal device when needed.
 Although, it's important to know that some testing applications only exist on the Chromebook for test security reasons.
-Yearly Iowa Statwide Assessment Testing, ISASP is one example of this.
+Yearly Iowa Statewide Assessment of Student Progress Testing (ISASP) and the American College Testing (ACT) are examples of this.
 For this reason, each student will need a school issued device at some point in the year.

 My child would prefer to just use their own cell phone or tablet.
 Is this OK?

-Many of application and online assessment systems require the use of a full keyboard, so no, a cell phone or tablet would not be a good fit.
+Many applications and online assessment systems require the use of a full keyboard, so no, a cell phone or tablet would not be a good fit.